-While the View-Master didn’t really take off until the 1940s, it was introduced at the World’s Fair in 1939 and thus makes it into our 1930s category.
+While the View-Master didn’t really take off as a popular toy until the 1940s, it was introduced at the World’s Fair in 1939 and thus makes it into our 1930s toys category.

 The View-Master was invented by Wilhelm Gruber to replace, or at least compliment, the every day postcard.
 It was met with moderately good reception.